-Supreme Court won’t exempt religious school from Ky.’s covid-closure order
+Supreme Court won’t exempt religious school from Ky. coronavirus-closure order

-But the court, in an unsigned order, noted that schools are about to begin their holiday breaks, and Gov. Andrew Beshear’s mandate expires before schools reopen Jan.
+But the court, in an unsigned order, noted that schools are about to begin their holiday breaks, and Gov. Andy Beshear’s mandate expires before schools reopen Jan.
 4. If Beshear (D) reissues the restriction, the court said, the plaintiffs could return to court.

 Justices Samuel A. Alito Jr. and Neil M. Gorsuch were alone in noting their dissent.
-They agreed with the Christian schools’ argument that they were being treated differently than businesses.
+Gorsuch said he was likely to agree with the Christian school’s argument that it and other such schools were being treated worse than businesses.

 “I would not leave in place yet another potentially unconstitutional decree, even for the next few weeks,” Gorsuch wrote.

-He said the governor should not to allowed “to evade judicial review by issuing short-term edicts and then urging us to overlook their problems only because one edict is about to expire while the next has yet to arrive.”
+He said the governor should not be allowed “to evade judicial review by issuing short-term edicts and then urging us to overlook their problems only because one edict is about to expire while the next has yet to arrive.”

 Alito and Gorsuch have been the most outspoken justices in finding that restrictions on religious organizations imposed during the pandemic violate the Constitution’s guarantee of free exercise of religion.